 Yes, this was actually on the news as well.
 So, we can see that Jonah and the whale is not some made-up fairy tale.
 So, watch the video below.

 To the Reader: So, who raised who?
 Did Jesus raise himself, or was it an act of God the Father?
 This article digs deep into the scriptures to help us find the answer to this question.
 So, I encourage you my brothers and sisters in Christ to always study the word of God for yourselves.
 This way we can put away any teachings that do not line up with scripture.
-So then, let’s always follow the leading and teaching of the Holy Spirit and not only rely upon man.
+So then, let’s always follow the leading and teaching of the Holy Spirit.
 Therefore: “Be diligent to present yourself approved to God as a worker who does not need to be ashamed, accurately handling the word of truth.”
 (2 Timothy 2:15 NASB20)

 “So the Jews said to him, “What sign do you show us for doing these things?”
 Jesus answered them, “Destroy this temple, and in three days I will raise it up”.”
 (John 2:18-19 ESV)